 The classic tale of a mummy's reanimation fueled our imaginations this year.
-As this blog went "alive" for the first time a few months before, our online teaser text read:
+As this blog went "alive" for the first time a few months before, our online teaser text read: > Suddenly there came a wrapping.

 Timid?
 You might want to bring your mummy for this one.